California Consumer Privacy Act

 “Do I have the right to sue a company over their use of my data?”

-The law gives you the right to sue the business if it does not respond to your request to view or delete your information.
 The CCPA provides a private right of action for any consumer whose nonencrypted personal information is subject to an unauthorized access, exfiltration, theft or disclosure as a result of a business’s failure to implement and maintain reasonable security procedures and practices.
+There is no private right of action for a businesses’ failure to comply with a request to review or delete data.
+See 1798.150(c).
 However, prior to initiating any action, you must first give the business 30 days’ written notice identifying the specific CCPA provisions that have been or are being violated.
 No action may be initiated if the business cures the noticed violation within 30 days of receiving notice and gives the consumer an express written statement confirming that the violations have been cured and that no further violation will occur.